MichaelCurrin/themeless-jekyll-quickstart/README.md

 # Static Pages Demo
-> Barebones demo of a themeless Jekyll static site, based on the Jekyll tutorial
+> Barebones demo of a themeless Jekyll static site, based on the Jekyll tutorial.

 This project is based on following the [Jekyll Step-by-Step tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/).
 It can can be used as a template or reference for other projects and is also hosted on Github Pages as a site.